How to prepare for private pilot checkride?

 Follow this post’s techniques and study materials to pass your PPL checkride confidently.

 Many student pilots struggle during their checkride!
-Knowing what and how to study for the oral and practical exams, you can easily pass the checkride.
+By knowing what and how to study for the oral and practical exams, you can easily pass the checkride.

 In this post, I shared valuable private pilot checkride preparation materials and methods to utilize all these.